Aeration & Overseeding, Slice Seeding, Sod: Comparing New Lawn Methods

 This lawn seeding method is extreme and typically only used for new construction or where lawns have drainage or grading problems.
 On most existing lawns, grading and seeding is not only overkill but is going to be an expensive endeavor.

-Of the lawn seeding methods, sodding is the quickest way to get a new lawn.
-Sodding is the process of laying down sod, which is grass that has been grown at a sod farm for 9 months or more.
-After being grown, the already established turf is then harvested in rolls which are laid atop freshly graded soil on your property.
+Of the lawn seeding methods, sod installation is the quickest way to get a new lawn.
+Sodding is the process of laying down sod, which is grass that has been grown at a sod farm for nine months or more.

 And just like that—you have an instant lawn.
 Of course, there is still the maintenance involved in keeping your new lawn thriving.
 New sod requires a lot of watering and it’s important that you keep up with it so that you don’t let your investment go to waste.